marcadam/Yelp/README.md

 - Loading indicator displayed while fetching results.
 - Code refactoring.

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Best way to implement expanding/collapsing table view sections.
-2. How to create a custom UISwitch view.

 ## Video Walk-through

 Here's a walk-through of implemented user stories: